ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications

 subject to interface conditions, respectively,

-The 1D interface problems are similar to \eqref{eqn:ifp-v} and \eqref{eqn:ifp-w} and can be solved with the finite difference scheme \eqref{eqn:crc-fds} and the fast Thomas algorithm.
+The 1D interface problems are similar to those in \eqref{eqn:ifp-v} and \eqref{eqn:ifp-w} and can be solved with the finite difference scheme in \eqref{eqn:crc-fds} and the fast Thomas algorithm.
 Unlike the case of solving boundary value problems, there is no need to solve boundary integral equations since jump conditions of the 1D interface problems are already known.
-The computational cost for solving the interface problems is almost the same as that for cases without interfaces.
+The computational cost of solving the interface problems is almost the same as in cases without interfaces.